vu-rdm-tech/yoda-vu-nl/what-is-yoda/harvest.md

 ```
 https://public.yoda.uu.nl/oai/oai/?verb=Identify
 ```
-We kindly request that as a rule, harvesters visit our repository at a frequency of once a day or less.
+We kindly request that as a rule, harvesters visit our repository at a frequency of once a day or less frequent.